Welcome to the Adult Children of Sex Addicts COSA Meeting

 My name is _____________, and I am __________ and your secretary (or doing service) for this meeting.

 The only requirement for COSA membership is that our lives have been affected by compulsive sexual behavior.
 People of any gender, race, background, religion, economic status, and sexual orientation, as well as members who may also belong to other Twelve Step programs or support groups, are welcome in this meeting.

-Let’s begin with a moment of silence for the person who still suffers followed by the we and us version of the Serenity Prayer:
+Let’s begin with a moment of silence for the person who still suffers followed by (leader chooses “me” or “we”) the Serenity Prayer:

 God, Grant us the Serenity